list101global/amingo/README.md

 # AMINGO Tokens
 ### Decentralising social media with the Ethereum ERC-20 Blockchain

-Using the cryptographic breakthrough of the blockchain ledger and anonymous cryptocurrencies, LIST101 is launching the AMINGO utility token and enhanced means of user protection.
+Using the cryptographic breakthrough of the blockchain ledger, LIST101 is launching the AMINGO utility token and enhanced means of user protection.

 * Disruption - LIST101 provides a new social media experience allowing its users to monetize their online activity.